Maha Music Festival: Upcoming

+2025

+The 16th edition of the Maha Festival is scheduled to take place on Saturday, August 2, 2025 at the newly renovated Heartland of America Park.
+This will mark the festival's return to downtown Omaha's RiverFront for the first time since the 2010 festival; the festival had relocated from the RiverFront due to the Missouri River flooding in summer 2011.
+Maha is welcoming back its original founders, Mike App, Tre Brashear, Tyler Owen, and Mike Toohey.
+The founding foursome had started the newer Outlandia Music Festival in Bellevue back in 2022, but cited they would end Outlandia going forward to focus on Maha.
+1% Productions is contracted to produce the event.

+Announced acts include headliner Pixies as well as Waxahatchee, Band of Horses, Magdalena Bay, Silversun Pickups, and local act Little Brazil.

 Past festivals

 2009

 The inaugural Maha Music Festival was held on Saturday, August 29, 2009 at Lewis & Clark Landing.
 The lineup was headlined by Dashboard Confessional and G. Love & Special Sauce, and included Big Head Todd and the Monsters, Serena Ryder, Army Navy and The Appleseed Cast.
 Four Omaha area bands were featured on a local stage at the festival: Jes Winter Band, Noah's Ark Was A Spaceship, Little Brazil and It's True.
 Corporate financial support for the festival was provided by Alegent Health, Brashear LLP, State Farm Insurance, McCarthy Capital Corporation, Stinson Morrison Hecker LLP, and The Kind World Foundation.

 2010

 In 2010, Maha was held on Saturday, July 24, 2010 at Lewis & Clark Landing and featured headliners Spoon and The Faint, as well as supporting acts Superchunk, Old 97's, Ben Kweller and It's True.
 Headlining the "local stage" were Satchel Grande and The Mynabirds from the Saddle Creek Records label.
 Other artists performing on the local stage were Landing On The Moon, Betsy Wells and Voodoo Method.
 From the announcement of the lineup to reviews of the show itself, MAHA 2010 was universally praised.
 Such praise culminated in the event being selected as the "Best Outdoor Festival" in Omaha, ahead of some well-established local events.

 In 2010, the Presenting Sponsor of Maha remained Alegent Health, while the main and local stages were sponsored by TD Ameritrade and Kum & Go, respectively.